armanjindal/garden/content/private/Stories and Life - The Tropes & Archetypes.md

 - At what point are the conceptual frameworks we use to understand ourselves, others and our interactions with them, helpful and harmful.
+- Essentiall the question: when do stories (tropes/archetypes) etc.

+The personal expereience theat motivates this question

 - Underlying this question is a humanist idea that "helpful" means leading to feelings of meaningful connection we all need and find nourishing, and "harmful" is defind in the converse of preventing that.

 - What you did when I was forced to conceptulize myself in terms of the trope or the archetype, is it drained the interaction of all the particular features.